gkcgautam/Asset2SD/README.md

 1. To install the plugin, 'cordova plugin add https://github.com/gkcgautam/Asset2SD.git'

 ## Using the plugin ##
-The plugin creates the object `window.plugins.asset2sd` with method `startActivity`.

-The full params are as follows:
+### Copy File ###
+Use the method `asset2sd.copyFile` with parameters:

-* asset_file - The file to be copied from app assets.
+* `asset_file` - The file to be copied from app assets.
 For example, "www/images/photo.jpg"
-* destination_file_location - The path in SD Card to which the file should be copied.
+* `destination_file` - The destination file to which file has to be copied.
 If the path doesn't already exist, it gets created automatically.
-* destination_file - The name with which the file has to saved.
-For example, "image.jpg"
+For example, "funnyPhotos/photo.jpg"
-* callback Success callback.
+* Success callback.
-* fail Error callback
+* Error callback

 Example usage:

-    window.plugins.asset2sd.startActivity({
+    asset2sd.copyFile({
 		asset_file: "www/images/photo.jpg",
-		destination_file_location: "Photos/fred/",
-		destination_file: "photo.jpg"},
+		destination_file: "funnyPhotos/photo.jpg",
+		function() { alert('success'); },
+		function() { alert('fail'); }
+	);

+### Copy Directory ###
+Use the method `asset2sd.copyDir` with parameters:

+* `asset_directory` - The directory to be copied from app assets.
+For example, "www/images"
+* `destination_directory` - The SD Card directory to which asset directory contents have to be copied.
+If the path doesn't already exist, it gets created automatically.
+For example, "funnyPhotos"
+* Success callback.
+* Error callback

+Note: This method will also copy the sub directories present in the asset directory.

+Example usage:

+    asset2sd.copyDir({
+		asset_directory: "www/images",
+		destination_directory: "funnyPhotos",
 		function() { alert('success'); },
 		function() { alert('fail'); }
 	);

 ## BUGS AND CONTRIBUTIONS ##
 If you have a patch, fork my repo and send me a pull request.
 Submit bug reports on GitHub, please.